Deltares/iMOD-Documentation/docs/qgis_user_manual.rst

 * The "Layer" box sets the layers of a mesh to be plotted.
 Multiple layers can be selected.

-* The "From map" box allows to draw a box to select points to plot in case of point data (IPF), or plot data at a point in case of mesh data.
+* The "Select points" box allows selecting points in a dataset to plot.

+    * When selecting on a IPF,
+      left-click and drag a box to select points.
+      *SHIFT + click* to
+      add points to the existing selection.
+      Press *CTRL + ALT + A* to deselect all points.
+      You can also click *Deselect features from all layers* in QGIS' selection toolbar.
+      To stop selecting, click *Pan Map* in QGIS' Map Navigation toolbar, or close the Timeseries widget.

+    * When selecting on a mesh,
+      left-click to select a point on a mesh to plot, right-click to stop selecting.

 * The "update on selection checkbox": when checked on, the widget automatically plots newly selected points for point data